 If you are an editor and you receive three reviews from three researchers each suggesting something different, I have argued (in another section) that the editor should make their own decision on what action to take.
 But what if one of the reviewers is very negative and is a leader in their field?
 Should their review count equally with the others?
 Should their opinion be given more weight than the others?
 Of course, they could be using their position to influence their field, to make sure that opinions they hold are reinforced.
 Lee et al. (2013) provide a good overview of the potential way in which influential reviewers could bias the peer review system.
 But the power sits with the editor to make this decision.
 Interestingly, Thurner and Hanel (2011) make the point using an agent based model (much as you might use in biological sciences) to show that only a small number of biased (for whatever reason) reviewers are needed to seriously degrade the quality of peer review, and thus the science system as a whole.

 The truth is that all reviews are not equal because some reviewers will put in more effort than others.
 Some will know the literature better.
 Some will be experts in the field that should be better placed to comment.
 These people are actually more likely to be less senior, PhD students, post docs or early career researchers.
 However, the importance for the editor is not to take account of the names of these people, their rank, their institution, or other demographics such as their gender, race or nationality.
 There are great editors out there who can do this, but my impression is that the majority fail.
-In this case, the only way to do this is for the triple blind method.
+In this case, the only way to do this is by the triple blind method.
 Here the editors will invite the reviewers (by name) but the reviews that result will not be marked with the reviewers’ names.
 This will make forgetting who they are easier, especially for busy editors.

 A good editor will look at the reasoning in the reviews and make a decision in an unbiased way.
 A poor editor may be swayed by the perceived influence of an important reviewer irrespective of their argument.
 An increasing trend that I’ve noticed is that editors will simply take a decision that follows the consensus of all reviewers: that is, they rate all reviewers equally (see also Rothwell & Martyn, 2000).
 However, I would argue that this is also bad editing.
 Irrespective of the bias from reviewers, guarding the integrity of the process of peer review lies with editors.